alexanderbird/alexanderbird.software/src/content/present/cv.md

 - Extract a reusable design system library from an AI-generated application
 - Design and build the build tooling used by 6+ teams multiple times per hour
-   - before: teams reported the process was confusing and error prone
+   - Previously, teams described the process as confusing and error prone
-   - after: teams reported the new tooling made it simple, understandable, repeatable
+   - After, teams reported the new tooling made it simple, understandable, repeatable
 - Collaborate with other distinguished engineers to identify missing skills across the department; design and provide monthly training to address the gaps